ohXu/EL_Mamba/README.md

-This repository contains the source code for "EL-Mamba: An Edge-aware and Locally-aggregated Mamba Network for Building Height Estimation Using Sentinel-1 and Sentinel-2 Imagery".
+This repository contains the source code for "EL-Mamba: An Edge-aware and Locally-aggregated Mamba Network for Building Height Estimation Using Sentinel-1 and Sentinel-2 Imagery", which is currently under review.
-We provide a small sample dataset under the dataset/ directory, and you can create your own dataset following the same  structure.
+You can train and evaluate the model using train.py and test.py, respectively.
+A small sample dataset is provided in the dataset/ directory, and you can create your own dataset by following the same structure.